 The town of Uyuni isn’t much, but it’s the jumping off point for tours in the incredible Salar de Uyuni.
 Visiting the Salt Flats is definitely the highlight of backpacking Bolivia, and you’ve got a few options for doing so.

 Those backpacking Bolivia on a budget, looking for the cheapest option, can do a one-day tour of the Salt Flats out of Uyuni.
-Every single hostel and travel agent here runs tours, so you can shop around a bit before making a choice.
+Every Uyuni hostel and travel agent here runs tours, so you can shop around a bit before making a choice.

 If you’ve got a bit more time and money to burn, you can do two or three-day tours, where you visit some awe-inspiring landscapes in addition to the Salt Flats.
-You can see the Dali Desert, lagoons full of flamingoes, and soak in natural hot springs.
+You can see the Dali Desert, lagoons full of flamingos, and soak in natural hot springs.